 Consistent with the McKinney-Vento Act, children experiencing homelessness are to be provided services comparable to those received by other students in the school they attend, including transportation services, and education programs for which such students are otherwise eligible, such as services provided under McKinney-Vento Homeless Assistance Act, as amended by the No Child Left Behind Act of 2001 or similar state or local programs and programs for students with disabilities.

 State law also addresses the educational rights of children and youth experiencing homelessness.
-Texas Education Code (TEC) §§ 25.001, 25.002 and 29.153 address educational rights concerning school admission and preschool for homeless students.
+Texas Education Code (TEC) §§ 25.001, 25.002, and 29.153 address educational rights concerning school admission and preschool for homeless students.

-States and their public schools also have an affirmative obligation to identify, locate, and evaluate all children residing in the State who are suspected of having disabilities and who are in need of special education and related services, regardless of the severity of their disability.
-This obligation, known as “child find”, is specifically applicable to homeless children.
+States and their public schools also have an affirmative obligation to identify, locate, and evaluate all children residing in the state who are suspected of having disabilities and who are in need of special education and related services, regardless of the severity of their disability.
+This obligation, known as “child find,” is specifically applicable to homeless children.

-- The Texas Homeless Education Office (THEO) provides resources and services to ensure that all Texas children living in homeless situations have the opportunity to enroll in, attend, and succeed in school.
+The Texas Homeless Education Office (THEO) provides resources and services to ensure that all Texas children living in homeless situations have the opportunity to enroll in, attend, and succeed in school.

-- The National Center for Homeless Education at SERVE provides research, resources and information enabling communities to address the educational needs of children and youth experiencing homelessness.
+The National Center for Homeless Education at SERVE provides research, resources and information enabling communities to address the educational needs of children and youth experiencing homelessness.

-This Q&A document, issued by the Office of Special Education and Rehabilitative Services (OSERS), provides state and local educational officials, early intervention services providers, and homeless assistance coordinators with information to assist with the implementation of the requirements of the IDEA and the McKinney-Vento Homeless Assistance Act.
-Download the guidance in PDF format.
+The U.S. Department of Education Guidance: Guidance on Homeless Children with Disabilities Q&A provides state and local education officials, early intervention services providers, and homeless assistance coordinators with information to assist with the implementation of the requirements of the IDEA and the McKinney-Vento Homeless Assistance Act.
+The document was issued by the Office of Special Education and Rehabilitative Services (OSERS).